Asterics2020-Obelics/School2019/cpp_intro/6_python/README.md

 Were are writing a small python module using Cython, to call the fib function from python.

+Note: We are not calling cmake from the setup.py file, this means, this package is not simply pip installable.
+This will be left as an exercise to the reader ;-)

 ## References

 * https://cython.org/